jbmpark/udacity_finding_lane_line/writeup.md

 ** I've calculated 'slope' for each line, so that I can handle by positive/negative slopes seperately.

     ##### Step 6.
-Calculate 'slope'(slope) of lines
+Calculate 'slope' of lines
     lines_squeeze = np.squeeze(lines)
     # calculate 'slope'
     slope = np.arctan2(lines_squeeze[:,1]-lines_squeeze[:,3],-(lines_squeeze[:,0]-lines_squeeze[:,2]))*180.0/np.pi

 ** With 'slope' values, I've filtered out some noisy lines which have unlikey slope value.
-In the first, I've tried to filter out only near-horizonta/vertical lines, however, I've experienced better output with narrowing down allowed 'slope' range into '25~45' and '-45~-25'.
+In the first, I've tried to filter out only near-horizonta/vertical lines, however, I've experienced better output with narrowing down allowed 'slope' range into '25 ~ 45' and '-45 ~ -25'.

     ##### Step 7.
 Take only possible candidates w.r.t slope value
     # -->  select lines with 25~45 and -45~-25 slope degree